 What is the difference between a general dentist and a dental hygienist?
 This question is usually asked regularly.
-The truth is, the dental hygienist should be considered as a general dentist.
+The truth is, the dental hygienist should be considered a general dentist.
 This is because a hygienist plays a big role in maintaining positive oral health, exactly like a general dentist would.
-A hygienist’s expertise is preventative dentistry who ensure the overall care of your oral health and general health.
+A hygienist’s expertise is in preventative dentistry and ensures the overall care of your oral health and general health.

 It can be confusing to understand what a dental hygienist does.
 Here are some of the more common responsibilities of a dental hygienist:

 - Administering Dental check-ups and clean procedures and hygienic treatments, including dental repairs, cleaning stains in teeth, removing plaque and tartar and reducing cavity.

 - Apply fluoride and other topical treatments

 - Perform oral cancer screenings

 A hygienist appointment is not carried out like a normal dentist appointment.
 Here’s a breakdown of a typical dental appointment:

 Before the hygienist can even begin to work on your teeth, they must understand the state of your teeth.
 Your medical history is reviewed before a medical examination is performed of your teeth.
 This is to help the hygienist understand your condition and determine any dental problems.
 A medical examination involves understanding your home-oral routine, whether dental work has been undertaken in the past, and any medications you are taking.

 As a patient, you must raise any issues you may have experienced with your mouth or teeth recently.
 The hygienist will be able to help and address them to prevent them from occurring again.